 Vegetarian Keto Diet: Yes, Even Plant Eaters Can Thrive With Fewer Carbs & More Fat

-When you think of keto, your brain might picture a big slab of steak with a side of spinach, or one of those ridiculous burgers that swaps out the bun for two meat patties.
+When you think of the keto diet, your brain might picture a big slab of steak, or one of those ridiculous burgers that swaps out the bun for two meat patties.
 But while it's true that a good number of people following this trendy high-fat, low-carb eating pattern love their meat (and lots of it), not everyone takes the carnivore approach.
-Which begs the question, can you successfully follow a ketogenic diet if you forgo the meat altogether?
-Some experts say yes, but you have to do your homework first.
-Here's what you need to know.

-As mentioned above, the healthy fats are the holy grail when it comes to keto.
-And the types of vegetarian foods that are high-fat are easy to come by.
-The thing to be aware of when considering a vegetarian keto diet is that it is likely a pretty big shift for the average vegetarian.
-If you're a vegetarian who tends to replace meat with high-carb alternatives like pasta, bread, and crackers, or higher carb protein sources like beans and lentils, then the transition could be bumpy.
-But ultimately, the health payoff is worth the potential struggle.
+One thing to be aware of when considering a vegetarian keto diet is that it is likely a pretty big shift for the average vegetarian.
+If you're a vegetarian who tends to replace meat with high-carb alternatives like pasta, bread, and crackers, or higher-carb protein sources like beans and lentils, then the transition could be bumpy.

 Vegetarian keto-friendly foods.